Kenzaburō Ōe: Early life and education

 Ōe received the first ten years of his education in local public schools.
 He started school during the peak of militarism in Japan; in class, he was forced to pronounce his loyalty to Emperor Hirohito, who his teacher claimed was a god.
 After the war, he realized he had been taught lies and felt betrayed.
 This sense of betrayal later appeared in his writing.

 Ōe attended high school in Matsuyama from 1951 to 1953, where he excelled as a student.
 At the age of 18, he made his first trip to Tokyo, where he studied at a prep school (yobikō) for one year.
-The following year, he began studying French Literature at Tokyo University with Professor Kazuo Watanabe, a specialist on François Rabelais.
+The following year, he began studying French Literature at the University of Tokyo with Professor Kazuo Watanabe, a specialist on François Rabelais.

 Career

 Ōe began publishing stories in 1957, while still a student, strongly influenced by contemporary writing in France and the United States.
+He was particularly influenced by the writings of Jean-Paul Sartre.
 His first work to be published was "Lavish are the Dead", a short story set in Tokyo during the American occupation, which appeared in Bungakukai literary magazine.
 His early works were set in his own university milieu.

 In 1958, his short story "Shiiku" (飼育) was awarded the prestigious Akutagawa Prize.
 The work was about a black GI set upon by Japanese youth, and was later made into a film, The Catch by Nagisa Oshima in 1961.
 Another early novella, later translated as Nip the Buds, Shoot the Kids, focused on young children living in Arcadian transformations of Ōe's own rural Shikoku childhood. Ōe identified these child figures as belonging to the 'child god' archetype of Jung and Kerényi, which is characterised by abandonment, hermaphrodism, invincibility, and association with beginning and end.
 The first two characteristics are present in these early stories, while the latter two features come to the fore in the 'idiot boy' stories which appeared after the birth of his son Hikari.